jjiayu/jjiayu/README.md

 🔭 I’m currently working on motion planning and control for legged robots, with a focus on optimizaiton-based approaches.

-😀 I’m open to discussion 💬 and collaboration 👯.

-🌱 More code bases for my research projects will come soon.

 🌟 For more information aboout my research, please go to my [personal homepage](https://jjiayu.github.io/).

 <!--